Feast is powered by Vocal.

 5. Cook sweet and savoury

 It can be easy to fall into the habit of only preparing cakes and cookies with your toddler, as these tend to be simpler.
 However, it's worth taking the time to find savoury recipes too so that children learn to value and enjoy vegetables.
 Many children are happier to eat something when they've helped to prepare it, so this is a great way to help fussy eaters to expand their horizons.

 Small children have very little impulse control, so expect them to want to taste the ingredients as they go.
 As well as keeping them energized and motivated, it will help them to appreciate the changes that happen during cooking—for example, carrots are crunchy when raw but tender when cooked.
 After all, a top chef would always taste during cooking, so encourage your toddler's innate curiosity.

-Besides, if you're cooking with vegetables and your child eats more courgette than they would ever touch during a meal, then that's one of their five a day that you don't need to worry about!
+Besides, if you're cooking with vegetables and your child eats more courgette than they'd ever touch during a meal, then that's one of their five a day that you don't need to worry about!

 If you need to limit consumption of an ingredient, either for reasons of reducing sugar intake or because you do actually need some chocolate chips to go in the chocolate chip cookies, then give them their own saucer or ramekin, keeping the rest for cooking.
 You can also help them to develop delayed gratification by reminding them how tasty the cookies will be when they come out of the oven later!

 Give your child a safe place to stand when you need to open the oven door, maybe a particular floor tile or next to the fridge.
 Your toddler will need to be able to see what's going on so that curiosity doesn't bring them closer, but at a safe distance where they can't be hurt by anything hot.